On a wider class of prior distributions for graphical models: Introduction

 In this paper, we investigate larger subsets of $\mathcal{G}_n$ arising from an algebraic perspective on graphs with the cycle space as the main concrete example.
 Firstly, note that the set $\mathcal{G}_n$ together with the edgewise \emph{modulo two addition} $\oplus$ and the \emph{trivial multiplication} (both operations are defined in Section~\ref{sec: cycle-basis}) forms a vector space on the finite field $\mathbb{Z}_2$, where the set of all edges in the complete graph forms the standard basis of $\mathcal{G}_n$.
 Definitions and preliminary results about the graph vector space are deferred to Section~\ref{sec2}.

 Our work builds on the fact that alternative bases for $\mathcal{G}_n$ exist.
 In particular, we consider the example of the space spanned by linear combinations of cycles on $V$ which forms the cycle space $\mathcal{C}_n$.
 The cycle space is a proper subspace of $\mathcal{G}_n$ which can be spanned using bases consisting of cycles \citep{wallis2010beginner}.
-We investigate the theoretical properties of these spaces and of the prior distribution on graphs when the prior is specified through a prior on cycles, instead of the common practice of specifying a prior on the edges, as well as the implications for statistical inference of such a prior.
+We investigate the theoretical properties of this space and of the prior distribution on graphs when the prior is specified through a prior on cycles, instead of the common practice of specifying a prior on the edges, as well as the implications for statistical inference of such a prior.
 We show that the cycle space $\mathcal{C}_n$ is a substantially smaller set than $\mathcal{G}_n$, though this does not notably affect posterior inference such as edge inclusion probabilities in the concluding application.

 The paper is structured as follows.
 Section~\ref{sec2} reviews graphical modelling concepts, how $\mathcal{G}_n$ constitutes a vector space, cycle basis theory and compares the cycle space with the set of decomposable graphs.
-Section~\ref{sec:theory} analyses the cycle basis prior.
-In Section~\ref{sec5}, we apply the proposed algorithm to gene expression data.
+Section~\ref{sec:theory} analyses the cycle basis prior. \addd{Section~\ref{sec:simul} contains simulation studies.} In Section~\ref{sec5}, we apply the proposed algorithm to gene expression data.
 Section~\ref{sec6} concludes the paper and discusses potential future directions.
-All proofs can be found in the Supplementary Material.
+All proofs can be found in Supplementary Material.